 On the surface, each offers a similar range of features.
 They are all intuitive and flexible.
 But once we start exploring these platforms in a little more detail, it becomes clear how each of them is differentiated from the other.
 We’ve tried them both and distilled the results into this Jimdo versus Wix review:

 1. Ease of Use

 Jimdo.
 Jimdo certainly impresses with its visual editor that supports in-line editing.
 The builder provides a total What-You-See-Is-What editing experience.
 Recently, they’ve added a new Adobe Creative SDK image editor allowing users to edit and customize website images, making it faster to feature your site.

-The latest version of Jimdo control panel has a collapsible menu that lets you preview your site without leaving the control panel.
+The latest version of Jimdo control panel has a collapsible menu (it has moved from the right to the left side) that lets you preview your site without leaving the control panel.
 The new Jimdo interface is attractive and has a modern look and feel, but it’s somewhat less straightforward than some of the competitions’.